sakshikukreti/AutomationAssignment/README.md

 mvn test -DsuiteXmlFile=testng.xml

 **TestCoverage Summary**
-This project includes a comprehensive suite of automated UI tests using Selenium WebDriver.
 The test cases are designed to ensure business workflow of adding item to cart and compute the price.
 1. verifyTitle() -: This testcase verify the title and landing URL of website
 2. verifyAddToCartWorkflow(String productName, int quantity) -:
    - This test case search a product and iterate all the pages to assert productName in each product listed.
 (Note: This test case result status is failed because all the productName description does not contain the productName)